The kiss

 Inside B&D Corporation’s sales department, the floor was alive with its usual noise.
 Clicking keyboards, printers humming, and phones ringing.

-The employees sat around a long table, divided into narrow cubicles, giving each of them their little privacy.
+The employees sat around a long table, divided into narrow cubicles, giving each of them their privacy.

-I sat in my mine, glasses perched low on my nose as I typed on my computer loudly with the other sounds in the background.
+I sat in mine, glasses perched low on my nose as I typed on my computer loudly with the other sounds in the background.

 It was Friday, and I was happy the weekend was near, even though it didn't look like it would stop raining.

 Work finally ended, and the rain had reduced to a drizzle.
 Different employees had finished their work and were packing up to go their respective ways.
 Some were planning to hit the club.
-Some, a get-together and have dinner, but as the black sheep of the department, I didn't bother to say a word.
+Some, a get-together, and have dinner, but as the black sheep of the department, I didn't bother to say a word.

 There was a pause.
-Then his voice came, smooth and irritatingly calm."Come to the cafe opposite your work building."
+Then his voice came, smooth and irritatingly calm.
+"Come to the cafe opposite your work building."

 I clenched my jaw.
 I couldn't do this.
 "I'm hanging up,"